SUMMARY: Unfortunately, bad breath goes deeper than brushing and flossing. Here are a few reasons your breath could still be rancid after brushing.

 If you're dealing with bad breath even after brushing and flossing, perhaps TheraBreath can lend a helping hand.
 Clinically tested, our products, such as TheraBreath Oral Rinse, are free of alcohol, sugar and other harsh ingredients.
 Specifically, TheraBreath Oral Rinse uses the oxygenating power of OXYD-8 to attack bad breath causing bacteria and eliminate the odor from your mouth, guaranteed.

-Try TheraBreath Dry Mouth Lozenges, Fresh Breath Toothpaste, Chewing gum and other products to address your halitosis today.
+Try TheraBreath Dry Mouth Lozenges, Fresh Breath Toothpaste, Chewing gum and other products to address your bad breath today.